 By now it was too late to really go and have that breakfast in the lounge, so we headed straight to the duty free shop (for some last minute souvenir shopping) and grabbed a quick coffee before boarding our flight back.

 Since I was deprived of my laptop for the flight, the only thing I could do was sit back, have a drink and watch a movie.

 I’ll be honest with you.
 I did feel a little anxious about it all and about my laptop travelling separately from me, but I am glad to say that by the time we reached the luggage belt at Heathrow, my laptop was already waiting for me.
 So all fine in the end.

 Fast forward a few weeks and we were heading back to Tel Aviv for another work trip.
 Scared from this first experience, we allowed even more time second time round.
 Wait time and questioning was similar, but this time we passed security at Tel Aviv airport without bigger issues and made it into the lounge for the long awaited breakfast.

 So if you are planning your trip to Israel, don’t be discouraged.
 Security at Tel Aviv airport might be tougher than elsewhere, but nothing to be scared off.

-I would however advise you allow sufficient time at Tel Aviv airport to pass security.
+I would however advise you allow sufficient time for security at Tel Aviv airport, just in case.
 What kept us calm was knowing that we had enough time to make our flight.
 I really wouldn’t want to get all anxious about the risk of missing my flight.
 And it didn’t seem as if anyone would simply wave you through security just to ensure you’ll make it to your gate in time.